donkirkby/donimoes/docs/rules.md

 * **Mountains and Valleys** is a solitaire game by Sid Sackson where you have to lay out a map that you can hike on.
 I adapted it from paper, pencil, and dice to use dominoes.
-* **Fujisan** is a solitaire game by James Droscha designed for the piecepack game system where you have to help four Shinto priests climb to the peak of Mount Fuji.
-He then adapted it for dominoes and pawns, and I found 20 layouts that are much more challenging than usual.
+* **Fujisan** is a solitaire game by James Droscha where you help four Shinto priests climb to the peak of Mount Fuji.
+I found 20 layouts that are much more challenging than usual.
 (1 player, double-six dominoes, and four pawns)
 * **Cobra Paw** is a quick-reaction game by Derek Weston.
 (2-4 players, double-six dominoes, and two dice)
 * **All Fives** is a traditional dominoes game, where you score points by making